aleksplast/HashTable/README.md

 ## Optimization 4.
 Changing hash function.

-In this part, we will try to change our hash function.
+In this part, we tried to change our hash function.
 Let's consider CRC function as an opponent to MurMurHash.
 CRC is faster, but has roughly the same load factor.
 Also, it has an in-built instrinsic function for faster calculation.
 We are lucky, because in previous step we changed all keys to __m128i format.

 Now, our hash function looks like this: